atkinsroy/HPESimpliVity/README.md

 ## Requirements

-* PowerShell V5.1 and above. (note that the chart features do not work with PowerShell Core 6.0 or PowerShell 7.0)
+* PowerShell V5.1 and above. (note: the chart features do not work with PowerShell Core 6.0 or PowerShell 7.0)
 * The IP address and the credentials of an authorized OmniStack user account.
 * Tested with HPE SimpliVity V4.0.0.
 The module should be compatible with older versions, but has not been tested.